Eugenepmt/AluHousing/README.md

 1. Download the repository to any folder.
 2. Open the terminal.
 3. Type cd path/to/your/folder.
-4. Type python3 AluBolts.
+4. Type python3 szv2.py.
 Enjoy.
 5.
 //